Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 Creative Agency Characteristics that Increase Value

-There is a range of financial information and metrics needed for an accurate agency valuation including size, operating profit margins, debt levels, owner-related expenses, and rates of annual revenue growth, among others.
+There is a range of financial information and metrics needed for an accurate agency valuation including size, operating agency profit margins, debt levels, owner-related expenses, and rates of annual revenue growth, among others.
+Many agencies strengthen these financial drivers by working with a fractional CFO for creative agencies who can translate financial data into strategic decisions that improve long-term value.

 In addition, nonfinancial metrics unique to an agency can dramatically impact an agency’s value and are often missed or difficult to capture by “fast-track” valuation methods.
 Examples of nonfinancial metrics that increase an agency’s value include: